estruyf/blog-content/content/posts/2022-10-06-simplify-the-communication-of-your-visual-studio-code-extension-and-its-webview.md

 ---
-title: Simplify Visual Studio Code extension webview communication
+title: "Simplify Visual Studio Code extension webview communication"
 longTitle: ""
-slug: /simplify-communication-visual-studio-code-extension-webview/
+slug: "/simplify-communication-visual-studio-code-extension-webview/"
-description: In this article, Elio explains how you can simplify the communication flow from your Visual Studio Code extension and its webview to wait for its response.
+description: "In this article, Elio explains how you can simplify the communication flow from your Visual Studio Code extension and its webview to wait for its response."
-date: 2022-10-06T12:18:02.376Z
+date: "2022-10-06T12:18:02.376Z"
-lastmod: 2022-10-06T12:18:03.116Z
+lastmod: "2022-10-06T12:18:03.116Z"
-preview: /social/33c78da8-d89d-442b-b59b-e971cfd29725.png
+preview: "/social/5d1e6d20-f95a-4f9e-80e4-12df9556538f.png"
 draft: false
 comments: true
 tags:
-  - Development
+  - "Development"
-  - Visual Studio Code
+  - "Visual Studio Code"
-  - Webview
+  - "Webview"
-type: post
+type: "post"
 ---

 In Visual Studio Code extension webviews you probably need to get familiar with post-messaging communication.
 This post-messaging communication is used when you want to start a process, request information, etc.